For student year

 Watch this video to learn more about this practice.

-Some students have strong preferences for the amount of sensory input and social interaction that is required from them.
+Some students have sensory needs that impacts the amount of sensory input and social interaction that is required from them or that they require for optimal learning.
 'Home base' (or a calm space) is a predetermined location where students can go to take a break from situations that they may find demanding or stressful.

 The first planning step is to identify students who may become overwhelmed and could benefit from using a calm space.

 To implement a calm space it is important to be proactive and not reactive.
 Meet with the student when they are calm and discuss what options may be appropriate for a calm space.
 It is important to discuss, clarify and agree on specific points:

 - under what circumstances calm space is appropriate

 - how the student can request a calm space e.g. handing over a card, raising their hand